Port Coquitlam rail yard. (p) rog45

 Traveling through Mount Robson park I realized that I didn't need to go all the way to Edmonton.
 I could jump off at Jasper and hitchhike back into Calgary along Highway 93.
 I had no idea whether the train would slow down enough to jump off, but it did.
 I jumped off, made my way off the tracks, and joined the world of law-abiding citizens.

 Highway 93. (p) G. Zinnecker.

-I walked to a gas station and milled about inside, to warm up a bit before hitting the highway.
-The cashier was staring at me curiously, and I realized that I was absolutely filthy.
-The kind of filthy that makes you look like a raccoon when you wash up and forget to wash your eyelids.
-The kind of filthy that makes you blow black snot for two days.
-You can only really experience this by working in a coal mine for 12 hours, or hopping a train for 30.
+I milled around in a gas station to warm up a bit before hitting the highway.
+The cashier stared at me curiously.
+I went to the bathroom and realized why he was staring -- I was absolutely filthy.
+Coal miner filthy.
+The kind of dirty that makes you look like a raccoon when you wash up and forget to wash your eye sockets, and makes you blow black snot for two days.

 It was 3:00 am, I walked to the outskirts of town and settled down for the night in a ditch beside the road.
 Visions of freight trains danced in my head.
 At first light I grabbed my cardboard sign I'd made at the gas station and hit the road.
 Within five minutes I was inside a warm car on my way to Calgary.
 The quickest, easiest, best ride of my life.
 Highway 93 did not disappoint, and I enjoyed an absolutely beautiful mountain sunrise.
 Rugged mountains covered in snow, huge glaciers, frost covered trees, and too many Elk to count.
 An older lady named Beth picked me up, an animal biologist on her way to a meeting in Calgary.
 Beth worked, played, and lived in these mountains, and proved to be the ultimate tour guide.
 We swapped climbing stories and she told me the names of so many mountains I had heard about from climbing friends back home, but had never experienced firsthand.